surifirstpin/AcuBI_Technical_Documents/Version.6/Dashboard.md

 -   <b> Referred: </b> on selecting the referred checkbox the following lookup will extract the data based on the previously created lookup for which the referred checkbox is enabled.

+For instance:
+In below example wea re ]

 ## Report Listeners

 <b>Listeners</b> enables to register callbacks to be notified when an event is detected on a specific label.
 AcuBi has an ability to assign a defined filters to report column (fields of views based on which the report is created).
 For suppose if a filter is defined for dashboard containing 2 reports and listener is added on particular field for report 1, it is applicable only on report 1 and report 2 will remain unaffected.